Penalty points on your driving licence

 |Failure to give way when required||Three penalty points|

 |Driving too close to the vehicle in front||Three penalty points|

 |Failing to secure passengers under the age of 15||Two penalty points|

-For drivers in their trial period for a Category B licence, penalty points will be doubled for each offence committed during the trial period.
+- If you are in a trial period for a Category B licence, the number of penalty points will be doubled for any offences you commit during the trial period.

-- Eight penalty points in the course of three years = lose the right to drive a motor vehicle for six months
+- If you get eight penalty points in the course of three years you lose the right to drive a motor vehicle for six months

 - If you are stopped for several offences at the same time, the penalty points for each offence will be added up and you receive the sum total.

 You will receive a written warning when you have accumulated four penalty points

 You can get penalty points in two ways: